clojure-emacs/clj-refactor.el/README.md

  - `cs`: cycle between "string" -> :string -> "string"
  - `ad`: add declaration for current top-level form
  - `dk`: destructure keys
- - `md`: move one or more defn forms to another namespace
+ - `mf`: move one or more forms to another namespace, `:refer` any functions

 Combine with your keybinding prefix/modifier.